kshitizregmi/kshitizregmi.github.io/_posts/2024-07-06-Average_can_lie.md

 ---
-title: 'Mean Can Lie: Discover the Real Insights with Standard Deviation'
+title: 'Mean Can Lie: Discover the Real Insights with Mean and Standard Deviation'
 date: 2024-07-06
 permalink: /posts/2024/07/mean_and_std/
 tags: